-St. Andrew’s is a congregation of 700 people based in the south of Calgary.
-In a spirit of Western entrepreneurship, St. Andrew’s has always been enthusiastic about bridging outward and forging new possibilities and new relationships.
+St. Andrew’s is a congregation of 600 people based in the south of Calgary.
+In a spirit of Western entrepreneurship, St. Andrew’s has always been enthusiastic about looking outward, forging new possibilities and new relationships.

-It began in a prayer meeting when a desire emerged to start St. Andrew’s in Inglewood.
-Moving from its original location closer to downtown to the expanding south in 1962, this congregation has always had a vision for wider service.
+It began in a prayer meeting when a desire emerged to start St. Andrew’s in Inglewood in 1906.
+Later, motivated by that entrepreneurial spirit, the congregation relocated southward in the 1960’s to its current site with a vision for wider service.
 During Calgary’s exponential growth, St. Andrew’s welcomed folk from across Canada and around the world.
-Out of its own sustained growth, in the 1980s St. Andrew’s also spearheaded the creation of Trinity Church.
+Out of its own sustained growth, in the 1980’s St. Andrew’s spearheaded the creation of Trinity Presbyterian Church further south in the city.

 To read & download the resource documents listed above CLICK HERE